Luxury Travel On A Budget

 Timing does a lot of the work for you.
 The same resort, same room type, and same views can cost far less just because it’s not peak season.

-• We aim for “shoulder season” (spring or autumn) when weather is still good but crowds are smaller.
+• Aim for “shoulder season” (spring or autumn) when weather is still good but crowds are smaller.

-• We book popular destinations outside their busiest months.
+• Book popular destinations outside their busiest months.

-Book a luxury Airbnb instead of a five-star hotel
+Book a “luxury” apartment or villa instead of a five-star hotel

 Hotels are great, but luxury stays aren’t limited to hotels.
-We’ve found that private rentals can give you more space and privacy for a similar (or lower) price—especially if you’re travelling with friends or family.
+We’ve found that private rentals and serviced apartments can give you more space and privacy for a similar (or lower) price—especially if you’re travelling with friends or family.

-• Amenities that matter to us (pool, view, kitchen, washer/dryer)
+• Amenities that matter to us (pool, view, kitchen, washer/dryer, air‑conditioning).

-• You can have your own pool or terrace
+• You can have your own pool, terrace, or living area.

-• You can cook breakfast at home and spend on one great dinner out
+• You can cook breakfast at home and spend more on one great dinner out.

 Set alerts for business and first class prices

-• We set flight price alerts for business class on routes we’re willing to fly.
+• Set flight price alerts for business class on routes we’re willing to fly.

-• We stay flexible with departure days (mid-week often helps).
+• Stay flexible with departure days (mid‑week often helps).

-Tip: Even if you don’t book business class outright, tracking prices teaches you what a “good” price looks like on your routes.
+Tip: Even if you don’t book business class outright, tracking prices teaches you what a “good” price looks like on your routes, and helps you spot genuine deals vs clever marketing.

 Use airport lounge access even when flying economy

-Lounges can make an economy trip feel far better.
+Lounges can make an economy trip feel far more luxurious.
 Free food, drinks, Wi‑Fi, quieter seating, and sometimes showers can change the whole day—especially on long layovers.

 Do Michelin-style dining at lunch